oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

    - If an arrow appears in front of a menu item, then the moved item will become a child of the item to which the arrow points.

-5. To update the target type of the root menu item of any frontend menu, click on the menu item, and select one of the three options from the dropdown:
+5. To update the target type of the root menu item of any storefront menu, click on the menu item, and select one of the three options from the dropdown:

    - **Category** --- Select a master catalog category from the list.
    - **Content Node** --- Select the :ref:`web catalog <user-guide--web-catalog>` from which you want to choose the content node and the :ref:`content node <user-guide--marketing--web-catalog--content-variant>` itself.